ARUP-NGS/BMFtools/README.md

     3. Replaced a vectorized function calling a dictionary into a list comprehension of that dictionary.
 (It's faster)
     4. Faster string operations in BCFastq

+7. Changes in BMFTools v0.0.7.1

+    1. Fixed NSS field.
+    2. Verified that NDPS field is working.
+    3. MQM and MQB are now working.
+    4. PV tags used for all reads now, making compatibility a little easier.

 1. Settings Recommendations

     1. The "readPairsPerWrite" parameter can provide great speed improvements.